Quick Search of DRB:

 (images credit: Adele Obice, Marco Pavan, Denis Romanov)

-This island is a birder's paradise as well, with 140 different species of birds; 10 of which are not found anywhere else in the world.
+Though not home to any parrots, this island is a birder's paradise as well, with 140 different species of birds; 10 of which are not found anywhere else in the world.
 A unique Socotra warbler, sunbird, starling, bunting, sparrow and cisticola are among the ones found here.
 There are also Socotra Cormorants:

 (images credit: Magellan Tours, Rafeek Manchayil)